Broken Toe Claim: Compensation amounts for toe injuries in UK accidents

 How much compensation you are entitled to for your broken toe claim can be split into two parts: the pain and suffering for the injury itself and the financial losses which flow directly from the injury – such as lost income, help in the home, travel expenses, medical expense, etc.

-The examples I give below relate to the pain and suffering for your toe injury itself - for claims ending in 2013 (the figures are approximate and your injuries would need to be verified by an independent medical expert instructed by your solicitor).
+The examples I give below relate to the pain and suffering for your toe injury itself – for claims concluding in 2017 and 2018 (the figures are approximate and your injuries would need to be verified by an independent medical expert instructed by your solicitor).

 1. Simple fractures and strains